 As summer time comes dangerously close to ending, I am scrambling to get in those last minute summer meals.
 Our garden has been excellent this year, but as always it's hard to keep up with!
 I think my neighbors are getting tired of the endless produce we leave for them!
 Garden Veggie Pasta with Rosemary is a great vegetable rich meal.
 It's quick and easy but oh so healthy.
 This pasta not only looks amazing, but it is a perfect way to use those garden veggies.
+Pair this with our Air Fryer Garlic Bread for a nice meal.

 Quick and Easy